FormatterKit/FormatterKit/README.md

 If you'd like to contribute an additional localization, feel free to [open a new pull request](https://github.com/mattt/FormatterKit/pulls).

-### Removing Unused Localizations

-Because the App Store automatically attempts to determine supported locales, and FormatterKit includes localizations for the aforementioned locales, you may want to remove the `.strings` file and `.lproj` directory.
-You can do this most easily by having the following command run in a new Build Phase:

-        $ find "$TARGET_BUILD_DIR" -maxdepth 8 -type f -name "FormatterKit.strings" -execdir rm -r -v {} \;

-If you are using CocoaPods, a seprate localization bundle will be created for the pod.
-Therefore, App Store won't pick up the extraneous localizations.

 ## Demo

 Build and run the `FormatterKit Example` project in Xcode to see an inventory of the available `FormatterKit` components.